panoramainversion/gnostic/README.md

 Three begets all things.

 one buddha-world
 four dhyanas and eight samadhis

+**eight consciousnesses**
+eye ear nose tounge body mind
+the defiled consciousness
+the storehouse consciousneess